teracyhq-incubator/teracy-dev-k8s/docs/sso.md

-`$ kubectl -n dex get configmaps dex-web-server-ca -o yaml` to see the dex CA root certifcate that the k8s api server must trust and the dex client apps must trust when the self-signed certificate is used for the dex deployment.
+`$ kubectl -n dex get configmaps dex-web-server-ca -o yaml` to see the dex CA root certifcate that the k8s api server must trust and the dex client apps must trust when the self-signed certificate is used.
 Create the `sso/dex-ca.pem` file from the config map data above.

 ## Configure the k8s api server

-Set the ansible config, through the `workspace/inventory/group_vars/k8s-cluster/k8s-cluster.yaml` or though the teracy-dev-k8s host_vars configuration on the `workspace/teracy-dev-entry/config_override.yaml` file:
+Set the ansible config, through the `workspace/inventory/group_vars/k8s-cluster/k8s-cluster.yaml` file or though the teracy-dev-k8s host_vars configuration within the `workspace/teracy-dev-entry/config_override.yaml` file:

 ```